Kelvinderkoenig/BAIS3250-Final-Project/data/raw/README.md

-This folder contains raw data collected from scraping external sources.
+This folder contains raw data collected from downloads and scraping external sources.